 Artifactory Cloud with CDN Distribution - JFrog Artifactory Cloud with Amazon's CloudFront CDN solution allows Enterprise users to manage, control, and distribute high volumes of software distribution across multiple locations

-Amazon Elastic Container Register (ECR) – ECR is a private registry hosts and manage your container images and artifacts consisting of Docker and Open Container Initiative (OCI) in a highly available and scalable architecture.
-For more details visit official site https://docs.aws.amazon.com/AmazonECR/latest/userguide/Registries.html
+Amazon Elastic Container Register (ECR) –CI can push to any Registry.
+ECR is the one of the registry which is using AWS.
+ECR is a private registry hosts and manage your container images and artifacts consisting of Docker and Open Container Initiative (OCI) in a highly available and scalable architecture.

+Sources or Reference to get more details